-Caruso is a member of the Academy of Management, the American Psychological Association, the Association for Psychological Science, the Society for Personality and Social Psychology, and the Society for the Psychological Study of Social Issues.
+Caruso is a member of the Behavioral Science and Policy Association, the Academy of Management, the American Psychological Association, the Association for Psychological Science, the Society for Personality and Social Psychology, and the Society for the Psychological Study of Social Issues.

 ||Power and Influence in Organizations

 Reading, tea, dance, tennis.

 Collaboration across group boundaries; the negotiation of identity and interpersonal congruence; the influence of group identity on judgment, decision making, and behavior.